rabzobi/scratch-pad/README.md

 # scratch-pad

-These scripts work for me but will probably NOT work for you out of the box Please read all of them before running them and adjust paths to yours.
+Some scripts I used for building and running parts of open nms Please read them before running them and adjust to your needs

 # Bash
 ```